Disney ParksEPCOTNewsUpdates

 Learn more about Disney’s conservation efforts in this recent rehab and release in this video courtesy of the Disney Parks Blog:

 Plantaina was found abandoned as a young manatee nearby Fort Lauderdale, Florida when she was only about one week old.
-At 28 lbs. at the time of her rescue, she is one of the smallest manatees both Disney and the Manatee Rescue & Rehabilitation Partnership have taken in.
+At 28 lbs. at the time of her rescue, she was one of the smallest manatees both Disney and the Manatee Rescue & Rehabilitation Partnership have taken in.

-She underwent an initial rehabilitation where it was deemed a success and she was released back into the wild in February of last year, however, it came to the Partnership’s attention that while back in the wild she was dramatically losing weight.
 Since weight loss for this kind of animal can be a sign of serious health concerns, she was brought back to The Seas With Nemo & Friends in EPCOT for another rehabilitation treatment.
 When she reached her current weight of 680 lbs. and proved healthy in all other areas, she was finally re-released into the wild.

 While in Disney’s care, manatees like Plantaina receive expert veterinary treatment, including whichever special treatments are required for the individual animal along with preventative care and healthy diets.
 When manatees are released from Disney’s facilities, they are often fixed with a tracker so they can be monitored in case their health becomes an issue later on in a way that would require some additional human care.